 My pet had a side effect from a medication.
 Where can I report it?

-For more information about reporting side effects, you can contact FDA by phone or see the agency’s Web page on reporting problems: Veterinary Adverse Event Voluntary Reporting.
+For more information about reporting side effects, you can contact FDA by phone or see the agency’s Web page on reporting problems: How to Report Animal Drug Side Effects and Product Problems.

 What does CVM do with reports of side effects?